How Much Is 16 Ounces Of Water

 To further contextualize 16 fluid ounces, let's compare it to other common volume measurements:

 • Cups: One US cup equals 8 fluid ounces.
-Therefore, 16 fluid ounces is equal to two cups.
+So, 16 fluid ounces is equal to two cups.
 This is a convenient way to measure water for many recipes or everyday hydration goals.

 • Milliliters (mL): The metric equivalent of a fluid ounce is approximately 29.57 milliliters.
 Thus, 16 fluid ounces is roughly 473 milliliters.
 This is helpful when dealing with international recipes or scientific contexts.